hardie/path-signals/draft-hardie-path-signals.md

 This
 list is not exhaustive, and it is not the full set of effects due to encrypting data and metadata in flight.
-Note as well that because these are derived from inferenece, they do not include any path signals which would not be relevant to the end point state machines;
+Note as well that because these are derived from inference, they do not include any path signals which would not be relevant to the end point state machines;
 indeed, an inference-based system cannot send such signals.